Anarcho-Coder/transpride-color-switcher/Readme.md

 remove the // in front of a colour line to activate it, only one can be activated at a time

+the #ffffff is the colour, use https://www.color-hex.com/ to pick your own colour

 e.g.

 //let colors = ["#ff0000","#ff9c00","#eeff00","#1eff00","#00beff"]; // Rainbow